This page may contain affiliate links.

 The 3F UL Lanshan 1 Pro Tent is an ultralight single-wall trekking-pole tent with a side door and vestibule that can be rolled back in good weather for ventilation and views.
 The interior has a fully integrated bathtub floor, so you can pitch the tent in the pouring rain and still keep the interior dry.
-The tent is made with silicone impregnated nylon (silnylon) and must be seam-sealed manually before use in rainy weather.
+The tent is made of silicone-impregnated nylon (silnylon) and must be seam-sealed by hand before use in rainy weather.
 This is an easy process that only takes about 30 minutes to complete and a day or two to dry.

 While its design shares many features that are common on other tarp-style tents. the Lanshan 1 Pro is remarkably similar to the Six Moon Designs Lunar Solo.
 The biggest difference between the two is that the Lanshan 1 Pro is made with silnylon which tends to sag a bit when it gets wet, while the Lunar Solo is made with polyester, which doesn’t.
 Both tents still need to be seam-sealed to waterproof them and both tents are made in China.